BSc Hons Agriculture: Eligibility, Fees, Colleges, & Career 2026

 BSc Hons Agriculture is an undergraduate program that equips students with advanced knowledge of modern farming, crop management, and agri-science, opening careers in research, agribusiness, and government sectors.

 With increasing global focus on sustainable food production and environmental conservation, the demand for skilled agriculture professionals is on the rise.
-The BSc Hons Agriculture is a 4-year undergraduate program designed to equip students with comprehensive knowledge and practical skills in crop management, soil science, agri-technology, and farm management.
+The BSc Hons Agriculture is a 4-year undergraduate program designed to equip students with full knowledge and practical skills in crop management, soil science, agri-technology, and farm management.
 Eligibility typically requires completion of 10+2 with a minimum of 50% aggregate in science subjects, including physics, chemistry, and biology or agriculture.
 Graduates can pursue diverse career opportunities such as agriculture officers, farm managers, and research specialists, with starting salaries ranging from INR 3 LPA to INR 6 LPA.
 Annual fees vary, from INR 10,000–50,000 in government colleges to INR 50,000–1,50,000 in private institutions.

 BSc Hons Agriculture: Course Overview